ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-03-Large-Scale Study of Curiosity-Driven Learning.md

 - $ o_{t} $ is the observation at time step $ t $,
 - $ a_{t} $ is the observation at time step $ t $,
 - $ o_{t+1} $ is the next observation,
-- $ \phi(\cdot) $ is a neural network that encodes high dimensional observation into low dimensional feature,
+- $ \phi(\cdot) $ is an encoding network that encodes high dimensional observation into low dimensional feature,
-- $ f(\cdot) $ is also a neural network that predicts the next feature given the current feature and action.
+- $ f(\cdot) $ is a dynamic network that predicts the next feature given the current feature and action.

 We can see that **Equation \ref{eq: r_int}** is actually the prediction error.
 An agent that is trained to maximize this reward $ r_{int} $ will prefer transitions with high prediction errors.
 Curiosity, in this case, can be intepreted as the inability to predict future states.